-At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss (FVPL), transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at FVPL are expensed in profit or loss.
+At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss (FVPL), transaction costs that are directly attributable to the ac of the financial asset.
+Transaction costs of financial assets carried at FVPL are expensed in profit or loss ibutable to the acquisition The Group subsequently measures all equity investments at FVPL.
+Where the Group's management has elected